notjj/victron-ble/README.md

-update: add support Blue Smart IP65 Charger
+> [!NOTE]
+> This is a fork of @keshavdv/victron-ble with changes integrated to allow Blue Smart Chargers to work.

 # victron_ble